cognimbus/nimbus.docs/docs/source/index.rst

 set of ready-made AI algorithms such as object recognition, navigation, and path planning that are ROS1/2 compatible.
-You can easily design, develop, and test your robots, allowing you to create custom behaviors that are tailored to your unique needs.
-The platform supports ROS 1/2 by providing a bridge that allows ROS 1/2 nodes to communicate.
-This enables developers to leverage the existing ROS ecosystem, libraries, and tools while benefiting from the platform capabilities.
+You can easily design, develop, and test your robots, allowing you to create custom behaviors tailored to your unique needs.
+The platform supports ROS 1/2 by providing a bridge that helps ROS 1/2 nodes to communicate.
+This enables developers to leverage the existing ROS ecosystem, libraries, and tools while benefiting from the platform's capabilities.

-See full overview video here:
+See the full overview video here: https://vimeo.com/878210524
-https://vimeo.com/878210524

 .. raw:: html